 The film industry in Bulgaria has really taken off in recent years, becoming a vibrant industry that is set to boom, both in terms of local and international productions, whether action or documentary, feature or short or even a Bollywood epic.
 The list of international stars coming to film in Bulgaria is endless and includes Gerard Butler, Morgan Freeman, Antonio Banderas, Penelope Cruz, Shah Rukh Khan, Sylvester Stallone, Ben Kingsley to name but a few.

-The days of only churning out B-grade action movies are coming to an end - in fact this year 'Touch Me Not' a co-production between Romania, Bulgaria, Czech Republic, France and Germany, won the Golden Bear at the 68th Berlinale and 'Ága' by director Milko Lazarov closed the main official programme (out of competition) in Berlin, a first for a Bulgarian film in its history.
+The days of only churning out B-grade action movies are in the past - in fact 2018 'Touch Me Not' a co-production between Romania, Bulgaria, Czech Republic, France and Germany, won the Golden Bear at the 68th Berlinale and 'Ága' by director Milko Lazarov closed the main official programme (out of competition) in Berlin, a first for a Bulgarian film in its history.

-Much of the credit for recent changes must go to what is happening at Nu Boyana.The former state owned Boyana film studios were established in 1962 as the country's main television and film production facility producing in its hey-day up to 25 feature films a year plus 20 or so TV films and countless shorts and animated films.
+Much of this is a reflection of what is happening at Nu Boyana.The former state owned Boyana film studios were established in 1962 as the country's main television and film production facility producing in its hey-day up to 25 feature films a year plus 20 or so TV films and countless shorts and animated films.
 In 2006 the studios were privatised and bought by Nu Image, but not without concern from the Bulgarian filmmaking industry, whose fears included that the studios would only be used only for low grade international productions, local staff would be laid off or even worse that the land would be sold off for real estate.

 Nu Image was founded by Avi Lerner and his brother Danny together with Trevor Short and Danny Dimbort with the main aim of making money out of movies.
 It was in fact Danny Lerner who discovered the potential of Bulgaria as a film making destination, and today he is held in high regard by industry professionals who can continue to work their craft in their home country.